jramaswami/Advent-Of-Code-2016/11/Notes.md

 for a quick solution to Part A.  Part B, however, took quite a long time to produce a solution.

+I tried to implement an A\* search algorithm but it failed.
+I'm not really sure how to score the priority of each possible game state.

+So, instead I focused on making the BFS faster.
 The key to a faster solution is to prune the possible game states.
 In the [solution thread][2], I saw a [suggestion][3] that the generator/microchip pairs are interchangeable.
-If I can figure out how to classify a the game state using this hint, I'm sure that the solution will be faster.
+To that end, I implemented a classification scheme to classify each building according to the locations of generator/microchip pairs rather than by the location of each generator and microchip.
+Without this crucial pruning step, it took quite a while to come up with a solution to Part B;
+on the order of start the solution, get up, brew tea, let the dogs out, and come back to see what the solution was.
+With the classification scheme, it takes less than 10 seconds to solve Part B.  Quite a speed up!

 For possible future investigations, the creator of Advent of Code stated that this puzzle is based in the [Missionaries and Cannibals Problem][1].